 You’re a True Believer in Your Idea

 One noticeable sign that you are ready to take on a new venture is that you’re a firm believer of your idea.
 Of course, many will criticize you, many will doubt if you can make it, and that’s normal.
-However, if you firmly believe that there’s a need to start a midwife business in your area, you will listen to other people’s opinion but that will not stop you from starting a midwife business.
+However, if you firmly believe that there’s a need to start a midwife business in your area, you will listen to other people’s opinions but that will not stop you from starting a midwife business.

 You Understand the Risk of Failure

-The idea of seeing failure as a learning experience instead of an individual flaw can be extremely beneficial to you throughout your journey in starting your own midwife business.
-Every setback you face is a hurdle to overcome and successful midwife business have to navigate across many hurdles before “making it.”
+The idea of seeing failure as a learning experience instead of an individual flaw can be extremely beneficial to you throughout your journey of starting your own midwife business.
+Every setback you face is a hurdle to overcome and successful midwife businesses have to navigate across many hurdles before “making it.”
 If you’re no longer afraid of failing and failure, there is no excuses in pursuing your goals and dreams.
-Every day, we are faced with terrifying situations and the faster you get rid of the fear from your mind and the quicker you’ll be able pursue your goals with complete determination.
+Every day, we are faced with terrifying situations and the faster you get rid of the fear from your mind the quicker you’ll be able pursue your goals with complete determination.